Funding4HomeCare

 This isn’t a sign that your business is failing; it’s a challenge built into the home care industry itself.
 You’re often stuck in a waiting period for money you’ve already earned.
 Payments from government programs like Medicaid and Medicare can be slow, and even private pay clients don’t always pay on time.
 Meanwhile, your expenses—especially payroll for your essential caregivers—can’t wait.
 This gap between when you do the work and when you get paid is where cash flow problems begin, making it difficult to cover daily costs and plan for growth.

-The Waiting Game: Medicaid and Medicare Delays
+Tired of Waiting on Medicaid and Medicare Payments?

 If your agency works with clients covered by Medicaid or Medicare, you know the payment process is anything but fast.
 Before you even see your first reimbursement, you have to go through a long approval and accreditation process with the Centers for Medicare & Medicaid Services (CMS).
 This alone can take anywhere from 11 to 18 months.
 During that time, you’re still running your business, paying for office space, and covering salaries, all while waiting for the green light.